 Scream season 3 was first announced in October 2016.
 However, we later learned in April 2017 that season 3 would act as a reboot and bring in a new showrunner.
 In September, Tyler Posey joined the cast as filming got under way.

 Although filming wrapped a few months later in November 2017, little information was surfacing online.

 On June 24, 2019, MTV finally announced that Scream season 3 was set to air over three nights on VH1 beginning July 8.
 As of August 2019, Scream season 3 is now streaming on Netflix!
 Read our review of season 3.

 Rumors circulating in August 2018 indicated that Scream season 3 could premiere in October 2018, although a formal announcement was never made.
 Notably, THR did confirm that MTV was planning on releasing Scream season 3’s six episodes over the course of three nights.

 Meanwhile the show had, unfortunately, gotten caught up in legal drama.
 Lantern Entertainment had purchased The Weinstein Co. following scandal and bankruptcy, but several deals had to be renegotiated in the process.

-‘Scream’ season 3’s release date in doubt
+‘Scream’ season 3’s release date was in doubt

 Scream season 3 was supposed to reboot the entire franchise, bringing in a new set of kids, including Teen Wolf‘s Tyler Posey, and a whole new dynamic.
-While fans of the previous two seasons felt a bit jaded that the characters they had fallen in love with would be gone, it was clear that MTV was trying to pull out all the stops to breathe new life into the series.
+While fans of the previous two seasons felt a bit jaded that the characters they had fallen in love with would be gone, it was clear MTV was trying to pull out all the stops to breathe new life into the series.

 As for the show’s plot, it’s very much still a mystery.
 What we do know is that Posey and Mary J. Blige are new cast members.
 The latter is joining Scream season 3 as Sherry Elliot, the mother of Deion Elliot (pictured below).